 Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

+Eating a healthy, balanced diet is one way to keep your blood sugar and insulin levels within a healthy range, especially for Type 2 diabetes.
 Most dietary guidelines recommend limiting sugary foods and reducing portion sizes of carbohydrate-rich food, like bread and pasta, which also increase your blood sugars.

 If you have Type 2 Diabetes and are struggling to maintain normal blood sugars, you may find yourself wondering which foods are safe to eat and whether you’ll be able to ever eat sweets or carbohydrates again!